Review the US Embassy Ghana Website for specific information https://gh.usembassy.gov/ghana-covid-19-information/

 We are committed to assisting participants to promote their healing, and emotional and psychological well-being during quarantine.
 Participants who test positive will be carefully monitored by SSSA Directors and should symptoms arise, participants will promptly be taken to New Kasoa PolyClinic or Nyaho Medical Center Accra for further treatment.

 All SSSA participants and staff live at our program site in Kasoa, Ghana for the duration of their stay.
-Rooms are located on the first floor of our accommodations, and classes take place in the conference room on the second floor.
 Our facilities are well ventilated and the classroom space can accommodate socially distanced groups.
 As in previous years, guest lecturers will be invited to present on occasion.
 Lecturers who do not require classroom technologies will present in an outdoor meeting area.
 Whether indoors or outdoors, guest lecturers will maintain six feet of distance from our participant audience and staff to limit exposure.

 Our partners follow all governmental and local guidelines in their project development and design.
 We value their commitment to preventing the spread of COVID19 while maintaining comprehensive programs for their constituents.
 Our partners received permission directly from schools, teachers, and parents for SSSA participants to work with them.
 Additionally, our partners have communicated with the Ghana Education Service to ensure protocols and approvals for work with students is ethical, safe, and equitable.